Daguhh/naivecalendar/README.rst

    Number of rows in rofi (*.rasi*) should match content configuration (*.cfg*)!
 See more details in .cfg files.

+Default configuration files (and fallback) are **config.rasi** and **config.cfg**.
+To create your own theme, create a `rasi <https://github.com/davatorium/rofi/blob/next/doc/rofi-theme.5.markdown>`_ file and a cfg file in *~/.config/naivecalendar/themes*.

 Some `themes are avaibles <https://framagit.org/Daguhh/naivecalendar/-/blob/master/docs/themes.rst>`_, set them by typing *theme* in rofi prompt or temporarily load them with :code:`--theme` argument.
-To create your own theme, create a `rasi <https://github.com/davatorium/rofi/blob/next/doc/rofi-theme.5.markdown>`_ file and a cfg file in *~/.config/naivecalendar/themes*.

 You can start from a copy of "officials" themes, with :code:`configure` subcommand or manually: